AI Glossary

 For businesses using AI, inference is where they begin to use AI to meet their goals.
 It is the stage where trained models begin producing results in real-world scenarios.

 Inference also enables businesses to scale operations and handle large volumes of requests quickly and consistently.
-Without inference, trained models remain unused and cannot deliver practical outcomes in real-world applications.
+Inference needs optimized infrastructure for low-latency performance to deliver practical outcomes in real-world applications.

 AI Inference vs. AI Training